gerome-retamal/gerome-retamal.github.io/aboutme.md

 I speak English, Filipino, and an A2-B1 level of Mandarin Chinese.
 I am trying (but most of the time failing) to self-study French, which I would dare say, is more difficult to learn than Mandarin Chinese.

 Well, that's me.
 Want to know more?
+(Or want to hire me?)
 See below or my CV, up there!

 # Experience
 * [World Trade Organization](https://www.wto.org/index.htm), Geneva, Switzerland